LordAmit/muse/README.md

 - ``appSrc``: Path of the Android app source code folder, which you want to apply mutation on;
 - ``appName``:  Name of the App;
 - ``output``: Path of the folder where the mutants will be created;
 - `operatorType`: Type of operator to be used while creating mutants.
-Currently supported arguments are: TAINTSOURCE, TAINTSINK, SCOPESOURCE, REACHABILITY, SCOPESINK, and COMPLEXREACHABILITY.
+Currently supported arguments are: TAINTSINK, REACHABILITY, SCOPESINK, and COMPLEXREACHABILITY.

 ### Example
 ```